5 Ways to Check TYPO3 Version, Composer Mode & Site Root

 Every TYPO3 developer knows that moment: you're diving into an existing project and need to quickly understand what you're working with.
-Is it running TYPO3 v11, v12 or v13?
+Is it running TYPO3 v11, v12, v13, or even the latest v14?
 Is it using Composer mode?
 Where exactly is the site root?
 These fundamental questions need answers before you can start productive work.

 In this comprehensive guide, we'll explore the various methods to check your TYPO3 version, determine if the installation uses Composer, and locate the site root across different TYPO3 versions.
-Whether you're troubleshooting, developing extensions, or performing an upgrade, these techniques will save you valuable time and help prevent compatibility issues.
+Whether you're troubleshooting, developing extensions, working with a TYPO3 Template, or performing an upgrade, these techniques will save you valuable time and help prevent compatibility issues.

 A TYPO3 version refers to the specific release number of the TYPO3 CMS you’re using.
 Each version comes with its own set of features, performance improvements, security updates, and compatibility requirements.